Deck your halls with Target's gorgeous new holiday decorations | CNN Underscored

 Hearth & Hand With Magnolia Tree Bells Advent Calendar ($36.99; target.com)

-Add a new layer of Christmas countdown excitement with this super cute advent calendar from Gaines.
-Featuring a simple wooden tree, the countdown is marked with the metal bells that can be hung one by one ‘til the big day arrives.
+Add a new layer of Christmas countdown excitement with this super-cute advent calendar from Gaines.
+Featuring a simple wooden tree, the countdown is marked with the metal bells that can be hung one by one till the big day arrives.
 Perfect for making memories and instilling traditions, we love that this piece can be used again and again for years to come.

 Hearth & Hand With Magnolia Happy Holidays Bordered Coir Doormat (starting at $12.99; target.com)